clue/clue.engineering/www/_posts/2018-11-20 introducing-reactphp-socks.md

 > Async SOCKS proxy connector client and server implementation, tunnel any TCP/IP-based protocol through a SOCKS5 or SOCKS4(a) proxy server, built on top of [ReactPHP](https://reactphp.org/).

 Don't be fooled by the version number: Its [release history](https://github.com/clue/reactphp-socks/releases) suggests this is not exactly a new project.
-In fact, this is the first project that got me started with @ReactPHP around six years ago (*time flies by*) and has been used in production in a number of projects ever since.
-So I guess it's about time to write an introductory blog post about this project, what SOCKS proxy servers can be used for and why I think @ReactPHP's design makes it a perfect fit.
+In fact, this is the first project that got me started with ReactPHP around six years ago (*time flies by*) and has been used in production in a number of projects ever since.
+So I guess it's about time to write an introductory blog post about this project, what SOCKS proxy servers can be used for and why I think ReactPHP's design makes it a perfect fit.

 ## Pull your SOCKS up